ulrichard/utwallet/README.md

 * a Bitcoin address, can be legacy or Beech32
 * a BOLT11 lightning invoice
 * a BTC URL that contains an amount, such as: "bitcoin:bc1qa8dn66xn2yq4fcaee4f0gwkkr6e6em643cm8fa?label=test&amount=100"
-* a private key or sweeping.
+* a private key for sweeping.
 Can be either WIF, XPRV or a miniscript descriptor
 * an LNURL for paying
 * an LNURLW for withdrawing
 * a lightning address that looks like an eMail address